 On completion of this module, students will be able to understand the context and concepts of reactive systems design.
-They will be able to employ state-of-the-art techniques for the model-driven engineering of reactive software and to apply methods for testing and verifying reactive systems.
-Moreover, they will have the competence to deploy and integrate reactive software components on a physical model railway platform, taking timing requirements into account.
+They will be able to define domain-specific languages, to employ state-of-the-art techniques for the model-driven engineering of reactive software, and to apply methods for testing and verifying reactive systems.
+Moreover, they will appreciate the complexities surrounding the deployment and integration of reactive software components on a physical model railway platform, taking timing requirements into account.